stenglein-lab/2017_GDW/exercises/Blast_exercise.md

    -db refseq_protein \
    -remote \
    -out camel_ferritin.blastout

+# Repeat the above search, but limit it to a specific species
+blastp \
+   -query camel_ferritin.faa \
+   -db refseq_protein \
+   -remote \
+   -out alpaca_ferritins.blastout \
+   -entrez_query "Alpaca[ORGN]"

 ```
 The \ at the end of the line tells the computer that the command will continue onto the next line.
 This notation can help make really long commands look cleaner and easier to understand.
 This search should take a couple minutes at most.
-Open the contents of the file and explore:
+Feel free to try and modify the above command to search your favorite taxonomic group.
+Open the contents of the files and explore:
 ```
 # Open the file to screen
-cat camel_ferritin.blastout
+cat alpaca_ferritins.blastout

 # More convenient way of opening large files:
-less -S camel_ferritin.blastout
+less -S alpaca_ferritins.blastout
 ```
 The results look good.
 However, this output format can be difficult to parse if we have thousands and thousands of sequences.
 Let's repeat the search again, but this time with some changes.